ream88/homebridge-esp8266-example/README.md

 ### Usage

-Nothing to special here, just install the dependencies and start Homebridge:
+Nothing special here if you're used to Homebridge, just install the dependencies and start Homebridge:

 ```
 npm install